 In most use cases, a shared IP address is cost-effective and doesn't require any maintenance.
 However, using a dedicated IP address makes much more sense in business contexts.

-• Email marketing.
-Businesses often use an external dedicated IP address that sends large volumes of emails to customers.
-A dedicated IP address provides greater control over email deliverability and reputation management.
-It's much harder to control when sharing IP addresses with other businesses.
+Email marketing.
+Businesses often use an external dedicated IP address to send large volumes of emails to customers.
+Unlike shared IPs, a dedicated IP ensures a clean sender reputation, as it isn’t impacted by the actions of other users.
+This provides greater control over email deliverability and reputation management, reducing the risk of emails being flagged as spam.

 In short, shared IP addresses are both cheap and easy to maintain, and the drawback of more cybersecurity risks.
 On the other spectrum, dedicated IP addresses provide greater control, privacy, and security, but they come at a higher cost.